samposihvola/helsinki-weather-app/README.md

 ![Screencap from the app at work](/commandline-screencap.png)

 Command line, Python & Robot Framework nerdery!
-The next step is to finish E2E & unit tests following the [test plan](test-plan.md) I created.
+The next step is to finish E2E & unit tests following my [test plan](test-plan.md).
 After that I am thinking of expanding this app into a modern-day web application.
 Then this would be the backend of the project.

 ## Todo